-The Waterloo Industrial Portfolio is comprised of 7 buildings totaling 511,677 square feet of GLA (358,174 square feet represents the Trust's pro rata interest).
+The Waterloo Industrial Portfolio is comprised of 7 buildings totaling 514,617 sq. ft.
+(360,232 sq. ft. represents the Trust's pro rata interest).
 The Waterloo Industrial Portfolio has in excess of 40 tenants providing a diverse mix of larger and smaller multi-tenant units, comprised of local and national businesses engaged in a wide range of manufacturing and services.
 70% of the Waterloo Industrial Portfolio is owned by the Trust, while the remaining 30% is owned by a private syndicate group.
 The Waterloo Industrial Portfolio is located in a good quality mixed residential/commercial district in the City of Waterloo accessible off of Highway 401 via Conestoga Parkway.
-As of December 31, 2021, the Waterloo Industrial Portfolio was 97.0% occupied.
+As of December 31, 2022, the Waterloo Industrial Portfolio was 98.3% occupied.